MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 **Good to know:** you can find a number of radio stations at the [Community Radio Browser](http://www.radio-browser.info).
 When you find a station you like, click on the *Save* icon which will download a file `radio.pls`.
 You can open this file with a text editor and within the file find the URL of the live web radio stream.

 **Troubleshooting:**
-* if you are playing YouTube clips, they might break off and/or stutter.
+* if you are playing files with a high quality, they might break off and/or stutter.
 This is a buffering issue.
 See troubleshooting at the end of this document.
 * if you add a web stream or URL which is invalid, this might create the *VLC* media player to revert to what it played the last time it was launched.
 If your jukebox seems to become erratic, check the URLs in your audio folder.

 ### <a name="mixwebstreams"></a>Mixing audio files and web streams